vLeapGroup/docs/warps/integrations.md

 ### Super Clients

 Super Clients are similar to other clients but accept Warp identifiers directly within the URL path for cleaner URLs.
-For example: `usewarp.to/<warp-id>`.
+For example: `usewarp.to/create-token`, where `create-token` represents the Warp identifier.

 You can propose to register your Super Client by submitting the URL of your web app via a pull request.